bdlite/react-context-mutation/README.md

 ```

 # useActions
 useActions is used to obtain the changes of update status in functional components.
-Accept a closure funtion that provide `mutation` and `contextRef`.
+Accept a key of namespace and a closure funtion that provide `mutation` and `contextRef`.
 ```
 const { useActions } = props
-const actions = useAction(createActions)
+const actions = useAction(namespace, createActions)
 ```

 # Mutation